Perform Loopback Test for Fast Ethernet Interfaces

 Purpose

-To configure a local loopback on an Ethernet interface for testing the internal functionality of the PIC without needing a physical connection between the transmit and receive ports.
+To configure a local loopback on an Ethernet interface for testing the internal functionality of the PIC without a physical connection between the transmit and receive ports.

 Action